 Political and legislative risks

-Wärtsilä is present in over 200 locations in more than 80 countries and has delivered power plants to 177 countries.
+Wärtsilä is present in 242 locations in 79 countries and has delivered power plants to 180 countries.
 Political developments and changes in legislation can have a significant impact on Wärtsilä’s business.
-Wärtsilä actively monitors political and legal developments in its markets, and engages in dialogue with various official bodies on projects of importance to its operations and intellectual property rights.
+Wärtsilä actively monitors political and legal developments in its markets and engages in a dialogue with various official bodies on projects of importance to its operations.
 Much of this engagement takes place through interest groups and trade organisations.
 The company monitors political and legislative changes at both the corporate and subsidiary levels.
-Trade related tensions seen during 2018 have not had a significant impact on Wärtsilä.

 Climate change and sustainability risks

-Wärtsilä aims to increase the competitiveness of its solutions and manage technology risks and opportunities through solid R&D efforts and innovation.
-The development of new products is based on the strategic view of optimising lifecycle value for customers, and on reducing the lifecycle impact of developed technologies and products on the environment.
-This is achieved with modern and sustainable power solutions through, for example, gas solutions, environmental technologies, ship design, and electrical & automation solutions.
-As a technology leader, Wärtsilä places strong emphasis on emissions control, enhancing efficiency, and maintaining the cost competitiveness of its products.
-Connectivity and the utilisation of data to further optimise efficiency and unlock new customer values is becoming an increasingly important element of Wärtsilä’s development roadmap.
+As a technology leader, Wärtsilä places a strong emphasis on emissions control, enhancing efficiency and fuel flexibility, and maintaining the cost competitiveness of its products.
+Connectivity, and the utilisation of data to further optimise efficiency and unlock new customer value, is becoming an increasingly important element of Wärtsilä’s development roadmap.